-SALARY CONTINUATION OR ACCUMULATED SICK LEAVE means continued payments to you by your Employer of all or part of your weekly earnings, after you become disabled as defined by the Policy and includes paid time off (PTO).
+SALARY CONTINUATION OR ACCUMULATED SICK LEAVE means continued payments to you by your Employer of all or part of your weekly earnings, after you become disabled as defined by the Policy.
 This continued payment must be part of an established plan maintained by your Employer for the benefit of all employees covered under the Policy.
 Salary continuation or accumulated sick leave does not include compensation paid to you by your Employer for work you actually perform after your disability begins.
 Such compensation is considered disability earnings, and would be taken into account in calculating your weekly payment.